bruvellu/terebratalia-wnts/wnt.md

 of other ligands, might play a role in determining the signaling being activated.
 And therefore, be important for the differentiation of brachiopod larval body regions.

-## Maternal load conserved Frizzled receptor and diverse load of Wnt ligands

-The early developmental role of Wnt signaling in specifying the embryonic primary axis has been shown to occur in different bilaterian lineages [@refs].
-However, in most cases, the identity of the ligand/receptor has not been demonstrated [@refs].
-Nevertheless, Wnt signaling activity in early development depends upon the maternal load of pathway components deposited in the egg.

-We found that in the oocytes of *T. transversa*, *wnt4* and *wntA* mRNAs are the highest expressed Wnt ligands maternally loaded, suggesting they might be involved in the early signaling events that pattern the animal-vegetal axis.
-However, these specific ligands are not always deposited maternally in other bilaterians.
-While most animal lineages exhibit a maternal load of Wnt ligands (@tbl:maternal), there is considerable variability in which ligands are deposited in the eggs.
-Even within brachiopods there are significant differences in the maternal load of Wnt ligands (@fig:supplementary).
-This suggests that the identity of Wnt ligands deposited in the eggs of different bilaterians is highly labile and even vary among closely related groups with similar developmental modes.

-In contrast, most species investigated so far load in their eggs the Frizzled receptor *fz1/2/7* (@tbl:maternal).
-This pattern is highly conserved among metazoans [@Bastin2015-oz].
-The contrasting variability in the ligand identity and conservation of receptor identity suggests that the early role is deployed regardless of the specific ligand deposited in the egg.
-Supports the idea that the receptor context rather than a specific wnt ligand might crucial for the signaling output [@Loh2016-pz].

 ## Conserved ligand--receptor subregions between spiralian and deuterostomes